spastorino/why-rust/content/index.md

 ???

-Allows to:

-- Make misuse impossible
-.grey[- Impossible to access data behind a Mutex without locking]
+- Impossible to access data behind a Mutex without locking
-- Represent contracts in code instead of documentation .grey[
+- Represent contracts in code instead of documentation
-- Page size of page and frame parameters must match in `map_to` ]

-<div style="height:1rem"></div>

-Everything happens at compile time ⇒ _No run-time cost!_

 ---